EDI-Systems/M5P01_Prokaron/README.md

 This software is an official work of EDI, and thus belongs to the **public domain**.
 All copyrights reserved by EDI are granted to all entities under all applicable laws to the maximum extent.

 &ensp;&ensp;For vendor-supplied packages and hardware abstraction libraries, please refer to the **[M0A00_Library](https://github.com/EDI-Systems/M0A00_Library)** repo to download and use them properly.

+## Why a New Hobbyist System?
+&ensp;&ensp;Existing RTOSes can be divided into three categories: **enterprise**, **hobbyist** and **teaching**.
+Enterprise systems are usually developed for real-world deployment and are great all-round, yet they at least **put all verification documents and techniques behind a paywall**, if code itself is free.
+Hobbyist systems are numerous with new repositories created nearly every day, but they lack long-term commitment and are **frequently abandoned after a while**.
+Teaching systems are built for college students, and **lack depth when it comes to advanced topics** such as verification.

+&ensp;&ensp;To this end, RMP seeks to build a **fully open, capable and understandable** system that is certified to the teeth.
+You can use the repository in three ways: (1) modify and deploy it in real-world environments, (2) follow its code and documents to get a full understanding of all details of the technologies involved, and (3) throw the system away and roll your own with the knowledge gained from this project.

+&ensp;&ensp;The construction of the system will proceed in three stages.
+In the first stage, we refrain from writing a formal specification beforehand but develop the system like any other hobbyist system.
+We port the system to as many architectures as possible to **validate the flexibility** of its abstraction, and run as many application classes as possible to **guarantee the usability** of its interface.
+In the second stage, we use the first implementation as a guide to **retrovert a formal specification** of the system, and prove the system model have certain desirable properties.
+In the last stage, we develop a formal semantics of the chosen C subset and **rewrite the entire kernel** according to the formal model while producing the required documents for functional safety (specifically, **IEC 61508 SIL 4 and ISO 26262 ASIL D, maybe EAL as well**, and we focus on the former first), and put the entire process (excluding those that we don't have copyright on, i.e. the standards) **in public domain**.

+&ensp;&ensp;No specific timetables are set for the development of the system.
+Currently the first stage is currently considered complete, and the second stage is a ongoing process.
+If you are interested in the project, please feel free to join; unlike other projects, **beginners are welcome here**.

 ## Quick Demo
 ### Linux minimal runnable binary